 Skip to main content

-Eight Days With Harry Truman
+Eight Days with Harry Truman

-March 2024
+December 2024

 12min read

-The elder statesman sets the record straight on JFK, LBJ, Stalin, the bomb, Charles de Gaulle, Douglas MacArthur—and, most of all, the American Presidency
+The elder statesman sets the record straight on JFK, LBJ, Stalin, the bomb, Charles de Gaulle, Douglas MacArthur, and, most of all, the American presidency.

-I can still see Harry and Bess Truman coming toward us across the crowded terminal of the Kansas City airport on that night in 1970, their eighty-six-year-old faces pinched and almost grim with concern.
+I can still see Harry and Bess Truman coming toward us across the crowded terminal of the Kansas City airport on that night in 1970, their 86-year-old faces pinched and almost grim with concern.
 Then they saw their daughter, Margaret, walking safely beside me, and their worries vanished.
 Their smiles transformed them.

 Introductions were swiftly accomplished.
 The Trumans already knew who I was and why I was there—to help Margaret on the research for her father’s biography.